 Testosterone Cases.
-We and certain of our subsidiaries, including Endo Pharmaceuticals Inc. (EPI) and Auxilium Pharmaceuticals, Inc. (subsequently converted to Auxilium Pharmaceuticals, LLC and hereinafter referred to as Auxilium), along with other pharmaceutical manufacturers, have been named as defendants in lawsuits alleging personal injury resulting from the use of prescription medications containing testosterone, including Fortesta® Gel, Delatestryl®, Testim®, TESTOPEL®, Aveed® and Striant®.
+We and certain of our subsidiaries, including Endo Pharmaceuticals Inc. (EPI) and Auxilium Pharmaceuticals, Inc. (subsequently converted to Auxilium Pharmaceuticals, LLC and hereinafter referred to as Auxilium), along with other pharmaceutical manufacturers, have been named as defendants in lawsuits alleging personal injury resulting from the use of prescription medications containing testosterone, including Fortesta® Gel, Delatestryl®, TeSTOPEL®, Aveed® and Striant®.
 Plaintiffs in these suits allege various personal injuries, including pulmonary embolism, stroke and other vascular and/or cardiac injuries and seek compensatory and/or punitive damages, where available.
 In June 2014, an MDL was formed to include claims involving all testosterone replacement therapies filed against EPI, Auxilium, and other manufacturers of such products, and certain transferable cases pending in federal court were coordinated in the U.S. District Court for the Northern District of Illinois as part of MDL No. 2545.
 In addition, litigation has also been filed against EPI in the Court of Common Pleas for Philadelphia County and in certain other state courts.
 Litigation similar to that described above may also be brought by other plaintiffs in various jurisdictions, and we expect cases brought in federal court to be transferred to the U.S. District Court for the Northern District of Illinois as tag-along actions to MDL No. 2545.
 However, we cannot predict the timing or outcome of any such litigation, or whether any such additional litigation will be brought against us.
 We intend to contest the litigation vigorously and to explore all options as appropriate in our best interests.
 As of February 21, 2017, approximately 1,200 cases are currently pending against us; some of which may have been filed on behalf of multiple plaintiffs.
-The first MDL trial against Auxilium involving Testim® is set to begin in November 2017, the first MDL trial against EPI involving Fortesta® is set to begin in September 2018.
+The first MDL trial against Auxilium in the Court of Common Pleas for Philadelphia County and in certain trial against EPI involving Fortesta® is set to begin in January 2018; and the fir